 Hiring a company that is both a freight forwarder and a customs broker can make the import and export process convenient and seamless due to its ability to provide door-to-door service.
 This includes securing the transportation space, gathering necessary paperwork, clearing the goods and arranging the final delivery.

-An international logistics partner that is both a freight forwarder and customs broker can also help importers and exporters make intelligent routing and mode selections to produce economical solutions that meet the delivery time frame.
+An international logistics partner that is both a freight forwarder and customs broker can also help importers and exporters make intelligent routing and mode selections to produce the most economical solutions that meet the delivery time frame.
 Additionally, a freight forwarder and customs broker combo can help an importer or exporter understand and select an optimal Incoterm based on the desired amount of risk and responsibility.